randomseed-io/bankster/doc/10_introduction.md

 **identifiers**.
 Other functions and macros will usually accept **currency codes**.
 In case of conflict the currency with higher **currency weight** will be picked up.

+Currencies can also have **additional**, external properties, like relations to countries, internationalized (i18n) settings etc. They are stored in registries too.

 Having currency we can create **money** objects which are based on records having 2
 fields: